The Aquarium is open 9:30am–5pm daily, with last entry at 5pm and exhibits closing at 6pm—with a few exceptions:

 Please contact Seattle Aquarium customer service at (206) 386-4300 or firstname.lastname@example.org and a customer service representative will assist you.

 All online ticket sales are final with no refunds/exchanges.
-However, tickets are valid for one calendar year after the date on which they were intended to be used.
+However, tickets are valid for 90 days after purchase.

 The Aquarium has a limited supply of wheelchairs available for use while visiting.
 For complete details on accessibility, visit our Accessibility page.

 Yes!
 If you speak another language and your group consists of 10 or more people, we may be able to provide an interpreter for your visit to the Seattle Aquarium.
-Please contact Kim Gonzalez at (206) 386-4349 or email@example.com with a minimum of two weeks’ notice to request an interpreter.
+Please contact us at (206) 693-6184 or email@example.com with a minimum of two weeks’ notice to request an interpreter.
 Requests will be filled on an as-available basis.

 The Aquarium’s café is a wonderful place to eat, with affordable options for the entire family—and an outdoor deck with an amazing view of Puget Sound!
 And there are plenty of options along the Seattle waterfront as well: Anthony's Fish Bar and Bell Street Diner on Pier 66; Ivar's on Pier 54, and more.
 Plus, Pike Place Market, with its numerous food stalls and restaurants, is just steps away.